 The best way to overcome an overconfidence bias is to establish a strict set of risk-management rules.
-These rules should at least cover how many trades you will allow yourself to be in at one time, how much of your account you are willing to risk on any one trade and how much of your account are you willing to lose before you take a break from trading and re-evaluate your trading strategy.
+These rules should at least limit the number of markets you are investing in and the number of stocks or CFDs you are trading at one time, how much of your account you are willing to risk on any one trade, and how much of your account are you willing to lose before you take a break from trading and re-evaluate your trading strategy.

-By limiting the number of trades you are willing to be in and the amount of risk you are willing to take, you can spread your risk out evenly over your portfolio.
+By limiting the number of trades you are willing to be in and the amount of risk you are willing to take, you can spread your risk out evenly over your entire portfolio.